isomerpages/moe-southviewpri/_about-us/School Rules.md

 <img src="/images/sr3.png" />
 <p><strong>Use of PE Attire</strong></p>
 <ul>
-<li>Students are allowed to wear their PE attire for the whole day if there is PE for the day.</li>
+<li>Students are allowed to wear their PE attire for the whole day if there is PE and CCA for the day.</li>
-<li>Girls are only allowed to be in their running shorts during PE lessons.
-Skirts need to be worn at all times otherwise.&nbsp;</li>
-<li>PE t-shirt must be tucked in at all times.</li>
+<li>PE T-shirt must be tucked in at all times.</li>
 </ul>
 <p><strong>Finger Nails</strong></p>
 <ul>
-<li>Finger nails must be kept short and clean.&nbsp;</li>
+<li>Finger nails must be kept short and clean.</li>
 <li>Use of nail polish is not allowed.</li>
 </ul>
 <p><strong>Accessories</strong></p>
 <ul>
 <li>Students are only allowed to wear spectacles with clear lenses.
 Outlandish coloured spectacle frames are not allowed.</li>
-<li>No jewellery or any form or adornment is to be worn in school.</li>
+<li>No jewellery or any form of adornment is to be worn in school.
+However, girls are allowed to wear earrings of only gold/silver studs (fanciful studs are not allowed).</li>
 <li>Boys are not allowed to pierce ear holes or wear earrings/studs.</li>
-<li>Girls are allowed to wear only gold/silver studs.
-Fanciful studs are not allowed.</li>
 </ul>
 <p><strong>Hairstyle<br /></strong><strong>Boys</strong></p>
 <ul>
 <li>Hair should be kept short and neat and must not touch the ears and collar.</li>
-<li>Fringe should not fall on the forehead nor touch the eyebrows.&nbsp;</li>
+<li>Fringe should not touch the eyebrows.</li>
 <li>Extreme hairstyles and dyeing/highlighting of hair are strictly not allowed.</li>
-<li>Boys must be clean-shaven and neat in appearance.</li>
+<li>Boys must be clean shaven; beards, moustaches and long side-burns are not allowed. </li>
-<li>&ldquo;Skin-head&rdquo; haircut is not allowed unless permission has been granted by the school.</li>
 </ul>
 <p><strong>Girls</strong></p>
 <ul>